Tammy Mockbee, Executive Director

 Amy Armour is LHBH’s assistant director and one of its PATH-certified equine-assisted facilitators.
 Amy has been working with horses and their riders for over 25 years.
 She started out providing house-sitting and animal care services for clients throughout the Tucson area, and later worked as a wrangler and children’s counselor at the Tanque Verde Guest Ranch.
 In 1995, Amy joined the staff of Miraval, where she co-developed and implemented a successful riding program, had various supervisory and managerial responsibilities and was involved in all of the activities and courses offered by the resort’s Trail Department, including the Equine Experience Program that provided instruction in equine therapy.
 It was at Miraval that Amy met Tammy Mockbee, and in 2010 Amy joined LHBH.

 At LHBH Amy assists in evaluating the needs of each client and designing therapeutic programs that best meet those needs.
 She also functions as stable manager and shares responsibility for the training, conditioning and care of LHBH’s horses.

-Amy is certified by Skyhorse Equine Guided Education and the Professional Association of Therapeutic Horsemanship International, and Pet Partners.
+Amy is certified by Skyhorse Equine Guided Education, the Professional Association of Therapeutic Horsemanship International and Pet Partners.